SKIP TO MAIN CONTENT

 The Comet Cupboard is an on-campus “food pantry initiative dedicated to helping students in need.
 Its primary mission is to provide necessary food and personal care items to members of the UT Dallas community, but its impact reaches much further.
 The Comet Cupboard acts as a service-learning component of the undergraduate academic experience and strives to cultivate a campus culture where the community is valued above individualism.”

 All UT Dallas students are eligible to receive assistance from the Comet Cupboard.
 UTD has led a variety of fundraising campaigns to support the work of the Comet Cupboard.
-For example, Student Government joined 8 other universities in Texas in December 2020 to lead a Texas Sized Christmas campaign, raising over $8,000 for the Comet Cupboard and local food banks.
 Campus departments also participate in the annual Raising Cans competition, transforming food donations into small sculptures.
-The Comet Cupboard has continued to support students during the COVID-19 pandemic in a safe and socially distanced manner, offering food distribution on Thursdays from 10:00 a.m.-3:00 p.m.
 Since its founding, the Comet Cupboard has become a known entity on campus to support students in times of need.

 Food Recovery Network